+- 5. Review key points and close the session

-- Review the key points from the sessions.
+- Review the key points from the sessions

-- Thank the participants for taking part in the discussions.
+- Thank the participants for taking part in the discussions

-- Explain the next steps.
+- Explain the next steps

-Session 7: Community-Centered Solutions
+SESSION 7: Community-Centred Solutions

-Objective: To identify and describe ways to help prevent and reduce the risk of disasters, emergencies and other events To identify and describe ways to help people cope with the impacts of disasters, emergencies and other events To use these ideas in tools or models that are in a Disaster Management Plan Output: Brainstorm of potential solution ns (poster drawings) Duration: • 2-hour session (this is flexible a nd depends on your audience) Tool Used: Solution modeling Materials Needed: White paper Coloring materials Markers • Scissors • Tape
+Objective: To identify and describe ways to help prevent and reduce the risk of disasters, emergencies, and other events To identify and describe ways to help people cope with the impacts of disasters, emergencies, and other events. • To use these ideas in tools or models that are in a Disaster Management Plan.
+Output: • Brainstorm of potential sc olutions (Poster Drawings) Duration: • 2 hour session (this is flex ible and depends on your au dience)) Tool Used: Solution modelling Materials Needed: • White paper • Coloring materials • Markers • Scissors • Tape